Most Pain Treatments Damned With Faint Praise

 If you’re a glass-is-half-full person, you might be happy to say that weakly positive results are “better than nothing.”
 Science says chiropractic adjustment of my back might improve my back pain by 3%?
 Heck, I’ll take 3%!

-Sometimes the better-than-nothing interpretation is fair and fine,13 and I’ve used it myself many times.
-But please don’t confuse optimistic pragmatism with actual knowledge.
+Sometimes the better-than-nothing interpretation is fair and fine,14 and I’ve used it myself many times.
+But let’s not confuse optimistic pragmatism with actual knowledge.
 Weakly positive results, even real ones, do not mean it’s truly established that a treatment “works a little bit.”
-The bar for that is higher.
+The bar for that is a lot higher!

-Specifically, a treatment has to beat the null hypothesis in most studies over time.
+To be small and genuine, a treatment effect has to beat the null hypothesis in most studies over time.
 This is hard.

-Treatments should be considered useless until proven effective.
+Treatments should be generally considered useless until proven effective.
 The burden of proof is on the pusher of the idea (and it’s a heavy burden).
-Treatments must work well and clearly to actually beat the null hypothesis.
-They must impress!
 Until they do, the null hypothesis looms over them, still very likely to win in the long run.

 The null hypothesis has kicked a lot of theories butts over the centuries.
 It is still the champ.

-The wishful thinker is also inclined to say, “But maybe there is a strong effect and it’s just erratic, hard for science to pin down!”
+The optimist (or ideologue) is inevitably going to say, “But maybe there is a strong effect and it’s just erratic, hard for science to pin down!”

 Perhaps.

-But all such objections are forms of special pleading for an exception,14 of protesting that “science doesn’t know everything” (which is a classic, common non-sequitur from people defending quackery15) Yes, science might catch up and validate something previously missed.
+But not usually.
+In practice, this is a kind of “special pleading” for an exception,15 a slightly more specific version of “science doesn’t know everything” (a classic non-sequitur from people defending quackery16) Yes, science might catch up and validate something previously missed.

-But it’s unlikely, and even if it’s real, erratic benefits that are so hard for science to pin down that we can’t find any promising evidence that it exists also tend to be awkward or useless in practice.
-If a standardized treatment protocol can’t deliver the goods in a somewhat reliable fashion, it’s not really useful medicine — or at least it’s not medicine I want to spend my money on until its “erratic” nature is better understood.
+But it’s unlikely, and even if it’s real, erratic benefits that are so hard for science to pin down that we can’t find any promising evidence that it exists also tend to be awkward or lame in practice.
+If a standardized treatment protocol can’t deliver the goods in a somewhat reliable fashion, to the people who need it — then it’s not really useful medicine.
+Or at least it’s not medicine I want to spend my time/money on until its “erratic” nature is better understood.

 “A promising treatment is often in fact merely the larval stage of a disappointing one.
 At least a third of influential trials suggesting benefit may either ultimately be contradicted or turn out to have exaggerated effectiveness.”